 Applying for a missional grant is an educational and financial process which includes both verbal and written processing (5-steps total).
-So, please read through all of the following prior to completing this application.
-Our goal via this vetting process is to steward well our CPC resources as we seek to follow Christ in his mission of loving people, places and things to life across the greater Nashville area.
+So, please read through all of the following prior to meeting with us.
+Our vetting process allows us to steward our CPC resources well as we seek to follow Christ in his mission of loving people, places and things to life across the greater Nashville area.

 What is a Missional Grant?

-Dollars invested to engage in creative, missional initiatives which further our CPC mission.
+Dollars granted to a Missional Community to engage in creative, missional initiatives together, which further their mission.
 Everything applicants need to know about missional grants is discussed below.
 Please begin by reading the Missional Grants FAQs.
 Also, applicants may find this visual summary of Fikkert/Corbett's "When Helping Hurts" a valuable tool for understanding CPC's approach to loving people, places and things to life.

 - Step 1: Read, What Do We Mean By Missional Living?
 (PDF).